Monday 1/14 7:30 a.m. 26 degrees Slight dusting- new snow past 24 hrs. 17” Snow depth

 Chiwawa See and ski trail (8k):

 Accessed from the Sno Park 3/4 of a mile past the Midway Market on Chiwawa Loop Road, the See and Ski trail is a 5 mile (8k) lolly pop loop.
 The trail follows above the Wenatchee River for approximately a mile where it joins a loop.
 The loop travels thru thinned forest, then back along the Wenatchee river.
-See and Ski is open to canine companions after noon.
+See and Ski is open to canine companions after 10am.
 A full skate lane is provided on this trail.
-New this year we will be occasionally snowmobile grooming the “Squirrel Run” route which runs parallel to the See & Ski, on the opposite side of the road, creating a nice loop option.
 A daily or seasonal Sno-Park permit is required, funds from these sales directly support the grooming program.